 Where to stay in Cordoba

-If you prefer the privacy of your own luxury apartment, Loft El Arcangel is one of the most stunning and luxurious lofts in Cordoba.
-It is located near a supermarket which makes it very easy to be self-sufficient.
+If you prefer the privacy of your own apartment and wish to keep your budget under control, Loft El Arcangel is a lovely apartment about a 15-minute walk from the Mezquita.
+It is located on a quiet backstreet near a supermarket, making it very easy to be self-sufficient.

 How many days to spend in Cordoba?

-As with any city, the more time you have the more you will see and the better you will get to know the place.
-In Cordoba, most of the key sites are concentrated in a relatively small area which makes it possible to experience the essence of Cordoba in 1 day.
+As with any city, the more time you have, the more you will see and the better you will get to know the place.
+In Cordoba, most of the key sites are concentrated in a relatively small area, making it possible to experience the essence of Cordoba in 1 day.

-If you have 2 or 3 days in Cordoba, you can explore old town historic neighbourhoods (barrios) at a leisurely pace, get lost in the maze of adorable alleys in Juderia and San Basilio, visit the Palace Town of Medina Azahara, relax in Hamman al Andalus, see the beautiful snow-white Andalusian horses at the Royal Stables and enjoy Cordoba’s vibrant night scene.
+Cordoba is an ideal destination for a weekend break in Spain.
+So if you have 2 or 3 days in Cordoba, you can explore the old town’s historic neighbourhoods (barrios) at a leisurely pace, get lost in the maze of adorable alleys in Juderia and San Basilio, visit the Palace Town of Medina Azahara, relax in Hamman al Andalus, see the beautiful snow-white Andalusian horses at the Royal Stables and enjoy Cordoba’s vibrant night scene.

-Things to do in Cordoba in 1 Day
+Things to do in Cordoba in One Day

 This part of the guide introduces the unmissable sites of Cordoba that can easily be seen in 1 Day.
-You can pack more attractions in your day, or keep a reasonably relaxed pace exploring these key sites.
+You can pack more attractions in your day or keep a reasonably relaxed pace exploring these key sites.
+This is what makes Cordoba one of the best places to visit in Spain – Mezquita draws you in, but the city continues to surprise you.

 Visit the Mezquita – Cordoba Mosque-Cathedral